baymlab/HMSphages/docs/labprotocols/protocol_05-enrichments.md

 - {: .fs-3 } 4 μL of _C. glu_
 - {: .label .label-purple } Team plasmid-dependent:
 - {: .fs-3 } 2 μL of _E. coli_ + 2 μL of _P. putida_
 1. ➕ Add 2 mL of filtered sample to the same culture tubes.
-(You will have just over 4 mL of liquid in the tube.)
+To the *no sample* control tube a 2 mL of sterile water (You will have just over 4 mL of liquid in the tube.)
 1. 🌡️ Incubate your enrichment at 30℃, shaking at 220 rpm, overnight.

 #### Day 2